Introduction to Slack Alternatives

 1. Microsoft Teams

 You can also use Microsoft Teams if you have access to a Microsoft Office 365 plan.
 Alternatively, up to 300 users may begin with the tool’s freemium version.
 The free plan includes all the most essential team chat functions: text messaging, audio and video calls, and integrations.
-When it comes to bandwidth, there are just 2 GB per user and 10 GB shared between the team here.
-The paid version starts at $5 per user per month and offers additional storage and functionality including scheduled meetings and recording of meetings.
+There are just 2 GB per user and 10 GB shared between the team here when it comes to bandwidth.
+The paid version starts at $5 per user per month and offers additional storage and functionality, including scheduled meetings and recording of meetings.

 Fleep is an open network, unlike other Slack options, so you can connect on Fleep with someone else.
 It closes the gap between an inbox and a corporate messager.
 Fleep combines e-mails with a chat system that is very helpful if you have to be a part of multiple teams.
 Fleep is completely free to use and offers a limitless history of messages and free plan integrations.
-However, if your team accounts are managed by you, you will be paid €5/month for the upgrade.
+However, if you manage your team accounts, you will be paid €5/month for the upgrade.

-Small to medium-sized teams with infinite, searchable message history, Chanty is a secure, easy, and intuitive team chat.
+Chanty is a secure, easy, and intuitive team chat with small to medium-sized teams with infinite, searchable message history.
 The platform has typical chat features such as public, private and one-to-one conversations.
 When thinking about the installation of Chanty in a function called Teambook, it organizes all your files, links, tasks, and messages into folders.
 Yet Chanty’s thorough embarkation process is what you will love.

 Rocket.Chat is a free Slack alternative, open-source and completely customizable for anyone wishing to host a chat service for themselves.
 It has some other fantastic features aside from chat functionality.
 First, migrating to Rocket.Chat is superfast.
 Export your Slack files — and that’s it!
 Additionally, the device provides automated real-time and voice message translation and end-to-end encryption, with more than 50 language versions.

-Discord is free and the team’s most common communication tool for gamers.
+Discord is free, and the team’s most common communication tool for gamers.
 The app gives users familiar slack-like user interfaces, Skype-like video, and voice chats.
 Discord is great to use during a fight against Dota 2, but it also faces other companies’ collaboration challenges.
 The method splits text and speech into channels.
 Nevertheless, users can turn between both public and private networks seamlessly.
 Discord does not provide integrations with applications that you may use at work.
 This is worth noting.
-This method would, therefore, be a good option if your team does not need more than text, voice, or photos.
+Therefore, this method would be a good option if your team does not need more than text, voice, or photos.
 It is also the only chat in this list that offers push-to-talk features and the instant call connection to share a chat server.

 This is a guide to Slack Alternatives.
-Here we also discuss the Introduction and top 8 alternatives of slack which include, Microsoft teams, MatterMost and Ryver, etc. You may also have a look at the following articles to learn more –
+Here we also discuss the Introduction and top 8 alternatives of slack, including Microsoft teams, MatterMost and Ryver, etc. You may also have a look at the following articles to learn more –